 This page provides general information on all fourth year courses.
-To view which 400-level courses will be offered in 2012-2013, please visit the course offerings page.
+For more program information for the upcoming year, please visit the Philosophy Academic Calendar.

 Note that the 400 level philosophy 0.5-credit courses in the three divisions of the Philosophy Honours program are designed to allow for flexibility.
 Different courses may be taken under the same course number, provided there is a different following letter.
 For example, PP470D: Personal Identity may also be taken with PP470S: The Metaphysics of Death.

 PP450 Seminar in History

 Specific seminars in the history of philosophy involve a detailed exploration of a major thinker (e.g. Plato, Kant) or a major movement (e.g., British empiricism, phenomenology) Prerequisite: Any two of PP350, PP370, PP380 (or permission of the instructor).
 Area: history of philosophy.